omicsai-lab/agentic-causal/README.md

 stderr	warnings or messages
 artifacts	structured output metadata
 ---
-#Input Data Requirements
+# Input Data Requirements

 The framework assumes that the input dataset satisfies the following requirements.

 As long as these conditions are met, the pipeline can be executed end-to-end without modification to the core codebase.
+---

-#CSV File Requirements
+# CSV File Requirements

 Input data must be provided as a CSV file.